fxpar/Unofficial-Chineseskill-Companion-Quiz/README.md

-[Download the latest release](https://github.com/fxpar/Unofficial-Chineseskill-Companion-Quiz/releases) (because I had to zip a part of this source code to comply to github file size limits)
+[Download the latest release](https://github.com/fxpar/Unofficial-Chineseskill-Companion-Quiz/releases) (because I had to zip a part of this source code to comply with github file size limits)

 ## Supported browsers
 * PC Chrome